nicktheway/academic-kickstart/content/en/post/Getting_started_with_R.md

 {{< figure src="/img/posts/ds_R/flights_table.png" alt="AirPassengers data to matrix.">}}

-To create a data frame from the table is simple, so lets transpose the matrix first to learn how to do that to.
+To create a data frame from the table is simple, so let's transpose the matrix first to learn how to do that to.
 ```r
 ?t # View the documentation of the t() function that transposes a matrix.